 One of them was John Alford Tyng, the father of her child.
 He killed her and buried her under the hearth of their home.

 Then, when Judith haunted him, he moved to another house.
 Judith’s ghost followed him.

 When he was found dead on a country road, Judith’s distinctive boot print was on his back.
-Folklore claims she’d forced his head into a puddle, and held him there until he drowned.
+Folklore claims her ghost had forced his head into a puddle, and held him there – with her ghostly foot on his back – until he drowned.

 For example, poltergeists can follow and torment the people they select as targets.
-That’s why many researchers don’t believe poltergeists are ghosts.
+That’s why many researchers don’t believe poltergeists are just ghosts.

 Demons can follow people or even become attached to them.
 Demons can mimic ghosts.

 Few credible stories describe a ghost changing locations.